Electrolytes, minerals that conduct electricity when dissolved in water, have a big job to fulfill in the body.

 Prolonged exposure to heat puts you at risk for heatstroke.
 Not getting enough sodium through fluid replacement also can lead to complications like heat cramps, dizziness, and decreased performance.
 To reduce your risk and keep your body cool in hot environments (outdoors in the sun or in a ‘hot yoga’ class), coconut water and sports drinks may be your best bet.

 Ever heard of the keto flu?
-Embarking on a ketogenic diet may result in water loss from the body, as well as decreased levels of sodium, potassium, and magnesium, leading to headaches, muscle cramps, fatigue, and other flu-like miseries.
+Embarking on a ketogenic diet may result in water loss from the body, as well as decreased levels of sodium, potassium, and magnesium, leading to headaches, muscle cramps and fatigue.

 If you’re starting out on a keto diet, adding electrolytes through diet or supplementation is an effective way to replenish lost nutrients: